Tags

 Wild birds at the Wildlife Rescue Centre that can be adopted © Tatyana Garkavaya

 Curiously, the first adopters at the centre were inhabitants of the local orphan's home in the Stara Zagora region.
+Now, the list of wild birds adopters consists of hundreds of adopters - individuals and organisations.

 One's birthday is the most frequent occassion when most people express this type of wildlife support.
 I wasn't an exception to this rule, and decided to spend my recent birthday with the adopted four birds.

-A home for 500 injured birds
+A thriving sanctuary for hurt birds

 cages with birds